xorbitsai/xorbits/doc/source/user_guide/loading_data.rst

 Store as multiple files
 ^^^^^^^^^^^^^^^^^^^^^^^^
 When the data is large, for best performance, it is best for users to store using multiple Parquet files.
-Xorbits will utilize multiprocessing to read different files in parallel to accelerate reading.
+Xorbits will utilize multiprocessing or distributed workers to read different files in parallel to accelerate reading.
 Each file will become a Xorbits chunk, and more chunks allow higher concurrency.
-Generally recommending each Parquet file to be 16M ~ 128M in size, so there are not too many files but concurrency can be guaranteed.
+Generally recommending each Parquet file to be 16MiB ~ 128MiB in size, so there are not too many files but concurrency can be guaranteed.

-For example with 200M of data, single file:
+For example with 200MiB of data, single file:

 .. code-block:: python